 Train transportation was most frequently chosen, but just slightly more often than air or car transportation.
 Only 14% of individuals took a bus.

 We are interested in the effect of income on the chosen travel mode.
 Before we fit our model, let's look at the mean income for those who selected each travel mode.

-. cmsummarize income, choice(chosen) Statistics by chosen alternatives (chosen = 1) income is constant within case Summary for variables: income by categories of: _chosen_alternative (chosen = 1)
+. cmsummarize income, choice(chosen) Statistics by chosen alternatives (chosen = 1) income is constant within case Summary for variables: income Group variable: _chosen_alternative (chosen = 1)

 Not surprisingly, average income is the highest among those who choose to travel by air and by car.

 Now, let's fit a model and see what the results tell us about this relationship and others.
 To demonstrate, we fit a conditional logistic regression model using cmclogit, but the analysis that follows could be performed after fitting any other choice model.